-4.1.
+- 4.1.
 Reasonable management and academic guidance is defined as legitimate, constructive and fair criticism of employee performance/conduct.
-This will not be considered bullying or harassment provided that those involved are treated with dignity, courtesy and respect.
-Firm management or academic guidance and the use of reasonable measures to improve the quality of work is not bullying or harassment.
+This will not be considered as bullying, harassment or discrimination provided that those involved are treated with dignity, courtesy and respect.
+Firm management or academic guidance and the use of reasonable measures to improve the quality of work is not bullying, harassment or discrimination. - 4.2.

-4.2.
 Examples of reasonable management practices include:

-- setting realistic work objectives, targets and deadlines; - monitoring output and supporting employees to enable them to develop;

-• setting reasonable standards for work and conduct and monitoring for compliance.
+- setting realistic work objectives, targets and deadlines; - monitoring output and supporting employees to enable them to develop; - setting reasonable standards for work and conduct and monitoring for compliance. - 4.3.

-4.3.
 Vigorous speech and comments, academic debate and legitimate management of the performance of employees can be distinguished from bullying behaviour.
 However, care should be taken to ensure that employees are not made to feel intimidated.